mvca07/Challenge-08/README.md

   * [Questions](#questions)
   * [Video Walkthrough](#VideoWalkthrough)

-  ## Languages & Dependencies
-   This application needs typescript and the inquirer package.

   ## How to Use This Application:
   the user should use the application following the guidelines as well as the terms and conditions.